 Indeed, pH balance is essential to all living things.
 If there is a change in the internal pH level, it can compromise the animal’s health.
 Worse, it can even kill it.
 Marine plants and animals must regulate their internal pH levels in connection with the surrounding seawater.
 Some fishes and plants have complex systems that help them regulate their internal pH and prevent them from becoming basic or acidic.
 Meanwhile, other species do not have these systems.
 Thus, they can become influenced by their surrounding environment and be affected by the changing acidity.

-If we continue to allow the oceans to become more acidic, we put it at risk of becoming less dynamic and vibrant.
+If we continue to allow the oceans to become more acidic, we put them at risk of becoming less dynamic and vibrant.
 The future oceans of our children will be different from what we have in the past.

 The only effective way to change this phenomenon is to reduce our carbon dioxide emissions.
 Our actions today will determine how acidic our oceans can be in the future.
 If we do nothing, the oceans will become more acidic in the coming years versus than at any time in the last 20 million years.